JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 - a coordinator component that syncs state between multiple child components

 A "child" component can
-- respond to its parent component's instructions:
+- respond to its parent component's queries:
     - requests: "My counter's state?
 Oh, it's 4"
     - tells/commands: "Ok.
 I will increment my counter by 1"
 - notify a parent component of an event by "raising" a message (e.g. "Hey parent!
 I was clicked!")